ajahne/blog/_posts/2017-10-31-javascript-functions-part-3.md

         this.showHelp();
     }.bind(this));

-    //do not bind the value of this to the back button
+    //do not bind the value of "this" to the back button
-    //notice that 'back button' is printed to the screen, but
+    //notice that "back button" is printed to the screen, but
     //not "going to stage: ..."
     //NOTE: By hitting "F12" to see the developer tools console,
     //you will notice that there is an error
-    //"uncaught TypeError: this.goToStage is not a function"
+    //"TypeError: this.goToStage is not a function"
     //This occurs because the "this" in the case below refers
     //to the back button not to our Navigation this.buttonBack.addEventListener('click', this.click);